-My Dad taught me to never judge a book by it’s cover, so I reluctantly allowed him into the house where he quickly explained to me that my projector had to be mounted to my sofa?!?!
-Dumbfounded, I told him I sit on my sofa, the projector has to be mounted to the ceiling.
-He looked at me confused.
-He was really stuck on this idea, that the electronics would somehow balance on the seat of the sofa.
-I asked him very nicely to please leave and he told me no and just glared at me.
-It was conflict and for what I have no idea At that point I got nasty and told him in the not nicest possible way, to get out of my house.
-In a huff, he left..
+My Dad taught me never to judge a book by its cover, so I reluctantly allowed him into the house, where he quickly explained to me that my projector had to be mounted to my sofa?!?!
+Dumbfounded, I told him I sat on my sofa; the projector had to be mounted to the ceiling.
+He looked at me, confused.
+He was really stuck on this idea that the electronics would somehow balance on the seat of the sofa.
+I asked him very nicely to please leave, and he told me no and just glared at me.
+It was conflict, and for what I have no idea At that point, I got nasty and told him in the not nicest possible way to get out of my house.
+In a huff, he left.
 I have never allowed a person from CraigsList in my house again from that experience on.

-Because of my situation of been thumbing on the side of the road for nearly 4 hours I decided to see if Craigslist could save my trip and get me out before nightfall
+Because of my situation of thumbing on the side of the road for nearly 4 hours, I decided to see if Craigslist could save my trip and get me out before nightfall

-What ended up happening was a slew of email exchanges between a couple of swingers who didn’t make it clear until after I agreed for a ride.
+What ended up happening was a slew of email exchanges between a couple of swingers who didn’t make it clear until after I agreed to a ride.

-The only thing I didn’t tell them after they sent me photos of their “situation”, was I had someone pick me up before they were scheduled to get me.
+The only thing I didn’t tell them after they sent me photos of their “situation” was as I had someone pick me up before they were scheduled to get me.

 Matthew Burke, Editorial Director, Complete Guide to Archery

-The moment I stepped in the door, I could tell somethingwas… off.
-His house was a mess—there was food everywhere, and the placesmelled really bad—and he was talking a mile a minute.
-He kept talking aboutsomething called “The Main Event,” and he was really concernedabout it.
+The moment I stepped in the door, I could tell something was… off.
+His house was a mess—there was food everywhere, the place smelled really bad, and he was talking a mile a minute.
+He kept talking about something called “The Main Event,” and he was really concerned about it.

 I left, presto-pronto, and took the bow with me.

 So, 2 friends pitched Craigslist to me as a social networking platform and suggested that I use it to find “new friends” and “colleagues” for my YouTube channel.
 After joining, I luckily stumbled across a listing by a gentleman who was seeking the same thing as ME!
-I contacted him immediately, he responded instantly, and soon after we were exchanging contact information, photos, and planning to meet to discuss our YouTube endeavors.
+I contacted him immediately, he responded instantly, and soon after, we exchanged contact information and photos and planned to meet to discuss our YouTube endeavors.

-Regrettably, I agreed to meeting at his home so he could show me his available equipment to use for our videos.
-Once inside, he immediately led me upstairs to his “office”, where I found 2 half dressed men.
+Regrettably, I agreed to meet at his home so he could show me his available equipment to use for our videos.
+Once inside, he immediately led me upstairs to his “office”, where I found 2 half-dressed men.
 Initially shocked, he insisted they were friends who had crew experience that he invited over to help discuss logistics.
-At that point I just said OK & carried on checking out the equipment.
+At that point, I just said OK & carried on checking out the equipment.
 Roughly 15 minutes into our conversations, they segued into stories about being PORNSTARS!
 They directly asked me to join them, assuring that the 4 of us would make tons of money together making videos.
-Traumatized, I realized that I had been setup & needed to get out ASAP!
+Traumatized, I realized that I had been set up & needed to get out ASAP!
 I told them I needed time to decide since I didn`t come prepared.
-They said they understood & would contact me back soon, since they had my contact information.
-Moments later, we walked downstairs, said our awkward goodbyes, I ran to my car, and sped away!
+They said they understood & would contact me back soon since they had my contact information.
+Moments later, we walked downstairs and said our awkward goodbyes; I ran to my car and sped away!
 While driving, I blocked ALL of his contact information, LOL!

 Ethan Taub, Goalry